 Applicable International Agreements

-The Madrid Agreement and Protocol Concerning the International Registration of Marks, the Paris Convention.
+The Madrid Agreement and Protocol Concerning the International Registration of Marks, the Paris Convention, the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks.